nikouu/mGBA-http/docs/Design.md

 ## Goal

-The goal of mGBA-http is to simplify developer/user experience with programmatically interfacing with mGBA in a cross platform way via HTTP.
+The goal of mGBA-http is to simplify developer/user experience by programmatically interfacing with mGBA in a cross platform way via HTTP.

 ## Target Audience